 The bar exam doesn’t require 100% perfect accuracy.
 You just have to be good enough.
 And many options out there are “good enough.”

 - AdaptiBar vs. UWorld?
 They cost basically the same after discounts, offer similar questions, and have a few differences.
+The information is there, so just pick one.

 - Magicsheets vs. Lean Sheets vs. Studicata vs. JD Advising vs. SmartBarPrep vs.…?
 People have passed using all.
 Try using the samples, and pick what you like (but get Magicsheets and Approsheets while you’re here since I think they’re the best value and least risky).